-Standing Order 18-03, signed by Chief Judge Jeffrey L. Viken, on October 15, 2018, governs protocol within the United States Courthouses in the District of South Dakota.
+Standing Order 18-03, signed by Judge Jeffrey L. Viken, on October 15, 2018, governs protocol within the United States Courthouses in the District of South Dakota.

 Section 4. of this order governs the use of cellular and electronic devices: